Leidos (NYSE:LDOS) Coverage Initiated at Wells Fargo & Company

-Equities research analysts at Wells Fargo & Company assumed coverage on shares of Leidos (NYSE:LDOS) in a research report issued to clients and investors on Wednesday, The Fly reports.
-The brokerage set an “overweight” rating and a $120.00 price target on the aerospace company’s stock.
-Wells Fargo & Company‘s price target would indicate a potential upside of 16.00% from the company’s previous close.
+Wells Fargo & Company assumed coverage on shares of Leidos (NYSE:LDOS) in a research report sent to investors on Tuesday morning, Benzinga reports.
+The firm issued an overweight rating and a $120.00 target price on the aerospace company’s stock.

-Several other equities research analysts have also commented on LDOS.
-Morgan Stanley decreased their price objective on shares of Leidos from $113.00 to $105.00 and set an “equal weight” rating for the company in a research note on Tuesday, March 16th.
-Argus decreased their price target on shares of Leidos from $110.00 to $100.00 and set a “buy” rating for the company in a research note on Monday, March 8th.
-Bank of America raised their price target on shares of Leidos from $120.00 to $125.00 and gave the stock a “buy” rating in a research note on Tuesday, March 9th.
-The Goldman Sachs Group upgraded shares of Leidos from a “neutral” rating to a “buy” rating and raised their price target for the stock from $111.00 to $116.00 in a research note on Monday, April 5th.
-Finally, Credit Suisse Group decreased their price target on shares of Leidos from $137.00 to $118.00 and set an “outperform” rating for the company in a research note on Tuesday, March 2nd.
-One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $116.56.
+A number of other equities research analysts have also issued reports on the company.
+Credit Suisse Group dropped their target price on Leidos from $137.00 to $118.00 and set an outperform rating on the stock in a research report on Tuesday, March 2nd.
+Bank of America lifted their target price on Leidos from $120.00 to $125.00 and gave the company a buy rating in a research report on Tuesday, March 9th.
+Argus dropped their target price on Leidos from $110.00 to $100.00 and set a buy rating on the stock in a research report on Monday, March 8th.
+Morgan Stanley dropped their target price on Leidos from $113.00 to $105.00 and set an equal weight rating on the stock in a research report on Tuesday, March 16th.
+Finally, The Goldman Sachs Group raised Leidos from a neutral rating to a buy rating and lifted their target price for the company from $111.00 to $116.00 in a research report on Monday, April 5th.
+One analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average price target of $116.56.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 15th will be issued a dividend of $0.34 per share.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 1.32%.
+The ex-dividend date of this dividend is Monday, June 14th.
+Leidos’s payout ratio is presently 26.31%.

-In related news, Director Gary Stephen May sold 500 shares of Leidos stock in a transaction that occurred on Thursday, May 13th.
-The shares were sold at an average price of $102.69, for a total value of $51,345.00.
-Following the completion of the transaction, the director now directly owns 9,172 shares in the company, valued at approximately $941,872.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, Director Gary Stephen May sold 500 shares of the business’s stock in a transaction that occurred on Thursday, May 13th.
+The stock was sold at an average price of $102.69, for a total transaction of $51,345.00.
+Following the transaction, the director now directly owns 9,172 shares of the company’s stock, valued at approximately $941,872.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 1.49% of the stock is currently owned by insiders.

-A number of institutional investors have recently added to or reduced their stakes in LDOS.
-Guggenheim Capital LLC boosted its holdings in Leidos by 38.3% in the 1st quarter.
-Guggenheim Capital LLC now owns 20,916 shares of the aerospace company’s stock valued at $2,014,000 after purchasing an additional 5,789 shares during the period.
-South Dakota Investment Council boosted its holdings in Leidos by 6.4% in the 1st quarter.
-South Dakota Investment Council now owns 29,214 shares of the aerospace company’s stock valued at $2,813,000 after purchasing an additional 1,754 shares during the period.
-SG Americas Securities LLC boosted its holdings in Leidos by 362.9% in the 1st quarter.
-SG Americas Securities LLC now owns 74,971 shares of the aerospace company’s stock valued at $7,218,000 after purchasing an additional 58,776 shares during the period.
-Barclays PLC boosted its holdings in Leidos by 6.7% in the 1st quarter.
-Barclays PLC now owns 146,110 shares of the aerospace company’s stock valued at $14,067,000 after purchasing an additional 9,140 shares during the period.
-Finally, Renaissance Technologies LLC bought a new position in Leidos in the 1st quarter valued at $2,007,000.
-Institutional investors and hedge funds own 74.18% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the stock.
+Fiduciary Trust Co. acquired a new position in shares of Leidos during the 1st quarter worth approximately $314,000.
+Paloma Partners Management Co acquired a new position in shares of Leidos during the 1st quarter worth approximately $1,494,000.
+Millennium Management LLC boosted its stake in Leidos by 16,745.5% in the 1st quarter.
+Millennium Management LLC now owns 394,664 shares of the aerospace company’s stock valued at $37,998,000 after purchasing an additional 397,035 shares during the period.
+Voloridge Investment Management LLC bought a new stake in Leidos in the 1st quarter valued at $383,000.
+Finally, Verition Fund Management LLC boosted its stake in Leidos by 346.3% in the 1st quarter.
+Verition Fund Management LLC now owns 11,251 shares of the aerospace company’s stock valued at $1,083,000 after purchasing an additional 8,730 shares during the period.
+74.18% of the stock is currently owned by institutional investors and hedge funds.

 About Leidos